dushoff/significance/rebuttal.md

 _I really enjoyed this manuscript and i think ecologists need to read it.
 I don't want to be negative, but I can't resist a skeptical question: is there any evidence that people will change their behaviours?
 Misinterpretation of p-values is but one of the many statistical and philosophical errors that pervade science.
 These will persist until incentive structures change.
 Until they do, people will continue to abuse their data, their analyses, and their interpretations._

 Thanks for your kind words.
-We agree that this article will not change much, but we hope it will be part of a larger change in a good direction.
+We agree that this article cannot by itself overcome deeply embedded bad practice, but we hope it will be part of a larger change in a good direction.